 People have been drugged with utopian ideals of rights, justice, and equality.
 This has flamed youth to fight for fairness and equality like little crybabies.
 They focus on problems rather than solutions and wait for government or society to make things right for them as if someone cares.
 Everyone in the system comes to work every day to do what his boss tells him to do and to get his salary at the end of the month like a monkey in a psychology lab that gets rewarded with orange juice post task-completion.
 No one comes to work thinking about public welfare besides a few outliers.
 The whole reason people want government jobs is that they won't have to work so they can mooch off taxpayers.
 Why then do you expect anything from them?

 The system never told youth that people are primarily self-interested, not equitable.
 You can force them to behave, but you can’t make them moral.
 People need to wake up from their somber.
 We have people getting depressed because they got discriminated against.
 But they have misevaluated their feelings.
 They are depressed because they expected fair treatment, not because they were treated unfairly.
 All they have to do is give up expectations from the world, and they'll be happy.

 India is the seventh-largest nation on the planet with over a billion people.
 If every city went its own way to make its own banks, media companies, publications, our little communities can produce as much as entire nations.
-Our states have more people than so many nations.
+Our states have more people than many nations have.
 We can make a thousand Singapores in India or more.
 For this to happen, people must distance themselves from liberal narratives and from the government.
-They must wake up from this comatose delusion of "a good leader will change India".
+They must wake up from this comatose delusion that a good leader will change India.
 They must know that the constant pursuit of labor income rather than capital income has reduced such a massive nation to a poor nation full of helpless people.
 Expect nothing.
 Go your own way.
 Produce.